Week 11 NFL score predictions: A guide to best games, more

 Michael Rothstein's pick: For the past three weeks, Detroit has struggled with outside run defense, mobile quarterbacks, good pass-rushers and receivers with good releases off the line.
 And Carolina has all of the pieces that have caused nightmares for Detroit during its three-game, double-digit losing streak.
 Sunday feels like more of the same against an NFC playoff contender.
 Panthers 31, Lions 21

 FPI win projection: CAR, 59.1 percent.
-Since their Week 6 bye, the Lions have allowed 24-plus points in all four games and rank second-worst in defensive efficiency in that span according to FPI, ahead of only the Raiders.
+Since their Week 6 bye, the Lions have allowed 24-plus points in all four games and rank second worst in defensive efficiency in that span according to FPI, ahead of only the Raiders.
 The Panthers rank sixth in offensive efficiency in that same span and are a road favorite as a result.

 What to watch for in fantasy: Theo Riddick earns a streaming endorsement for the second straight week, as his receiving role should again translate to a high-floor fantasy performance in a potential high-scoring matchup with the Panthers.
 Read more.